sabahtalateh/gic/readme.md

 ## Concept

 `Golang` has `init` mechanism.
-Package's `init` functions automatically called in hierarchy. `init` mechanism also solves dependencies cycling problem as project will not be compiled if cycles exists
+Package's `init` functions automatically called in hierarchy. `init` mechanism solves two problems:
+- Dependencies cycling problem.
+As project will not be compiled if cycles exists
+- Unused components will not be included into container as they never imported

+**NOTE** Last point is a bit tricky one as we will need to retrieve component from container somewhere in program so it to be initialized

 Let's use this mechanism to compose dependency injection container